kprotty/zz/README.md

-# zz
+# The ZZ Programming Language
-A programming language
+A programming language focused on simplicity and performance